ylleonv/GLMcat/cran-comments.md

 Hello, I hereby submit version 0.2.0 of GLMcat

  - The only modification was an update to the design matrix of the function DiscreteCM()

+- I also fixed the bug detected by r-patched-solaris-x86 and the version of the package.

 There was 1 NOTE:
 installed size is 19.3Mb